JavaScriptJacksn/opinionated-news-social-media/README.md

 ## Planning

-From the start the application built upon the Codestar Blog's solid foundations and aimed to improve it from a user-interactivity side.
+From the start, the application built upon the Codestar Blog's solid foundations and aimed to improve it from a user-interactivity side.
 In the planning stage, the functionality for everyday site users was the main priority.
 Initially I played around with the ideas of a scrolling feed, however it became impractical without search functions.
 Therefore as the planning went on, the app became focused around short-term and current stories, with post search and greater access to older posts being less of a priority.

 ### Database Model Diagram